Netflix refuses to add disclaimer to ‘The Crown,’ despite pressure from the British government

 “It’s unfortunate that the public will view it and say, ‘Gosh, is that what they’re like?’ — and probably take an instant dislike” to the royal family, he told The Washington Post.
 The portrayal of Charles — the heir to the British throne — is particularly unfair, Arbiter said.

-Hugo Vickers, historian and author of “The Crown Dissected,” which investigates the factual accuracy of the series, says the show’s blending of fact and fiction makes it problematic.
-“The trouble is, they get some of it right,” he said, whereas some parts, “they kind of make it all up, getting it all wrong.”
+Hugo Vickers, historian and author of “The Crown Dissected,” which investigates the factual accuracy of the series, said the show’s blending of fact and fiction makes it problematic.
+“The trouble is, they get some of it right,” he said, whereas some parts “they kind of make it all up, getting it all wrong.”

 In his analysis of royal portrayals in the most recent season, Vickers had some harsh feedback: The queen, he said, is too “sullen.”
 Princess Margaret is “so tabloid.”
 And Charles, he said, “is always portrayed as a wimp … and actually a pretty evil, murderous character.”